TruptiCoder/Web-Projects/WanderLust/Notes.md

     <% layout("/layouts/boilerplate") -%> in other files &
     <%- body %> in original file

+### Designing
-Designing the navbar using bootstrap
+Designing all the components and pages using Bootstrap and style.css